PrefectHQ/prefect/docs/guides/deployment/kubernetes.md

 ## Create a Kubernetes work pool

-Updated upstream [Work pools](/concepts/work-pools/) allow you to manage deployment infrastructure.
+[Work pools](/concepts/work-pools/) allow you to manage deployment infrastructure.
 We'll configure the default values for our Kubernetes base job template.
 Note that these values can be overridden by individual deployments.

 Let's switch to the Prefect Cloud UI, where we'll create a new Kubernetes work pool (alternatively, you could use the Prefect CLI to create a work pool).